magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_meditation.md

 dislike, suffering arises.
 We must reflect on this happiness to see its uncertainty and limitation.
 Once things change suffering arises.
 This suffering is also uncertain; don’t think that it is fixed or absolute.
-This kind of reflection is called , the reflection on the inadequacy and limitation of the conditioned world.
+This kind of reflection is called *ādīnavakathā*, the reflection on the inadequacy and limitation of the conditioned world.
 This means to reflect on happiness rather than accepting it at face value.
 Seeing that it is uncertain, you shouldn’t cling fast to it.
 You should take hold of it but then let it go, seeing both the benefit and the harm of happiness.
 To meditate skilfully you have to see the disadvantages inherent within happiness.
 Reflect in this way.
 When happiness arises, contemplate it thoroughly until the disadvantages become apparent.

-When you see that things are imperfect () your heart will come to understand the the reflection on renunciation.
+When you see that things are imperfect (*dukkha*) your heart will come to understand the *nekkhammakathā,* the reflection on renunciation.
 The mind will become disinterested and seek for a way out.
 Disinterest comes from having seen the way forms really are, the way tastes really are, the way love and hatred really are.
 By disinterest we mean that there is no longer the desire to cling to or attach to things.
 There is a withdrawal from clinging, to a point where you can abide comfortably, observing with an equanimity that is free of attachment.
 This is the peace that arises from practice.